KristiyanGeorgiev1996/SharpSkills/03.Programming-Fundamentals-C#/02.Common-Lectures-Programming-Fundamentals-with-C#/01.HTTP-Basics/HTTP-Practice-Exercise–Basic-Requests-With-Postman/README.md

 }
 ```

-🟢 Expected Result: The JSON object is updated with the new values.
+🟢 **Expected Result**: The JSON object is updated with the new values.

-📸 Screenshot Tip: Show the patch request with updated content and the new response data.
+📸 **Screenshot Tip**: Show the patch request with updated content and the new response data.

 ---